pratyushmaini/pokepurge/README.md

 - **Documentation**: Comment your code thoroughly to explain your implementations.
 - **Ethical Compliance**: Do not include any disallowed or unethical content in your code or submissions.
 - **Testing**: Test your code thoroughly before submitting to ensure it runs without errors.

 ---

-# Let's Get Started!

-Fork this repository, choose your team, and start implementing your strategies.
-May the best team win!

----